INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Mike Tramp: I can see with Dave, but Van Halen is a different caliber.
 They are one of the pillars of that.

 Metal-Rules.com: How did you like A DIFFERENT KIND OF TRUTH?

-Mike Tramp: I don’t take anything Van Halen does serious because DLR says one thing….
-I think what everybody likes it just the comfort of him, Eddie’s guitar, Alex’s snare drum, and Dave’s voice.
+Mike Tramp: I don’t take anything Van Halen does seriously because DLR says one thing… I think what everybody likes is just the comfort of him, Eddie’s guitar, Alex’s snare drum, and Dave’s voice.
 But because Eddie had gone out and said all this shit about Michael Anthony…and Michael Anthony is the nicest guy in rock and roll, he balanced it in Van Halen, always there with a smile, I totally lost all of that thing again.

 Metal-Rules.com: So you lost your respect to the band after they fired Michael?

 Mike Tramp: Well, I lost respect for Van Halen when they put Gary Cherone in the fucking band and did the worst album I’ve ever heard on the face of this earth.
 I’ve heard this album one time… And I will never again get even close to anything VAN HALEN III… “Laughs.”

 Metal-Rules.com: But was it really Gary’s fault if the album tanked?

 Mike Tramp: Yes, it was because if they’d called me, I’d of said: “I’m not good enough for this.”